metanymie/metanymie.github.io/VR_films.md

 * Haptic/body tracking suit:  Inspired by our own body’s inner workings, the haptic suits are designed to mimic the layout of the muscles; in both look and function.
 With appropriately placed external muscles, as the mind attempts to move about the consciousness, the suit induces movement.

 ## 01
+### Avalon
+Something of an oddity as a Polish-Japanese collaboration, Avalon is a bit of an art house flick and rather a beautiful one at that.
+Like all on this list, it's set in future and one where the youth of the day are addicted to an illegal VR game that's best described as a fully-immersive version of Call of Duty.
+It's filmed in a stylised sepia tint and with a haunting soundtrack to match scored by Kenji Kawai who also write the music for the Ring films as well as the Manga classic Ghost in the Shell.
+Don't expect the plot to be too clear nor the pace of the action to be that quick, but the dark depiction of the virtual and consequent blurring of the lines is very nicely done.

+### Vanilla Sky
+Vanilla Sky is kind of like a trippy version of The Truman Show.
+Tom Cruise's character David thinks everything is A-OK until he notices strange glitches - people who shouldn't be there and visions.
+Ultimately, he discovers that he is part of "Life Extension," a service that essentially puts sick or dying people in a lucid dream state until a cure for their ailment is found.

 ## 02